econmediadb/econmediadb/markdown/coding-tutorial.md

 All the model files are stored in `/usr/share/ollama/.ollama/models/` .
 You should make a regular backup of this folder.

+Use `ollama list` to list all the models installed on your system.

 ### coding assistants